-Dress No. Occasions on which to be worn Description of Dress Articles to be worn optionally or when ordered 7 Tropical Undress In place of No. 2 in hot weather.
+Dress No. Occasions on which to be worn Description of Dress Articles to be worn optionally or when ordered 6A Khaki Drill In hot weather as ordered.
+White cap, khaki drill tunic and trousers, white web belt, khaki on khaki drill chevrons, medal ribbons.
+Senior N.C.O.s-Sashes.
+Buglers-Dress cords, royal.
+Band Service-Buff belt and band equipment.
+Black shoes optional for walking out.
+7 Tropical Undress In place of No. 2 in hot weather.
 White cap, khaki cellular shirt, letters R.M., khaki drill trousers, white web belt.
 N.C.O.s-White tape chevrons.
 Senior N.C.O.s-Sashes.
 Buglers-Dress cords, royal.
 Black shoes with trousers or black shoes with khaki stockings and shorts-optional for walking out.
 Medals to be worn when ordered.
-Commando Units only -green beret to be worn when ordered.
+Beret to be worn when ordered.
 8 Working Dress Working parties and action stations afloat.
 Beret, khaki flannel shirt, khaki drill trousers.
 N.C.O.s-White tape chevrons.
 Blue or denim trousers to be worn when ordered.
+Corps pattern belt may be worn at Senior Officer's discretion.
 8A Working Dress In place of No. 8 for Landing Craft Crews only.
 Beret, action/working dress shirt, blue trousers, web belt, gym shoes.
 N.C.O.s-Red on blue chevrons.
 Seamen's blue jersey to be worn when ordered.
+Corps pattern belt may be worn in place of web belt at Senior Officer's discretion.
 9 Overall Dress Refitting and other dirty work afloat.
 Fatigues and training ashore.
 Beret, denim suit.
 N.C.O.s-Khaki chevrons.
-Web belt, } If anklets, shoes } ordered.
-10 Tropical Drill Routine duties ashore and afloat in hot weather.
-White cap, khaki cellular shirt, letters R.M., khaki drill shorts, hosetops, web belt, anklets.
+Web belt, anklets } (or short puttees) As ordered. shoes 10 Tropical Drill Routine duties ashore and afloat in hot weather.
+White cap, khaki cellular shirt, letters R.M., khaki drill shorts, khaki stockings, web belt, short puttees.
 N.C.O.s-White tape chevrons.
-Blue or green beret to be worn when ordered.
+Beret to be worn when ordered.
+Provost Sergeants will wear the brown leather sword belt in place of the web belt.
+Other entitled Senior N.C.O.s will only wear the leather belt with this dress on occasions of ceremonial.
 10A Tropical Working Dress In place of No. 8 in hot weather.
 This Dress may also be worn as a Working Dress when serving in Shore Establishments in hot climates at the discretion of the Senior Officer.
 Beret, khaki cellular shirt, khaki drill or blue trousers or khaki drill shorts.
 N.C.O.s-White tape chevrons.
 Either (a) khaki stockings and black shoes or (b) sandals are to be worn with shorts.
+Corps pattern belt may be worn at Senior Officer's discretion.
 11 Tropical Battledress In place of No. 3A in hot weather.
 Beret, khaki cellular shirt, letters R.M., khaki drill trousers, web belt, anklets.
 N.C.O.s-White tape chevrons.
-See Amplifying Orders.
+Short puttees to be worn when ordered.